wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :::{admonition} Note 4: Alignment algorithms
 :class: note
 Several steps in the genome annotation process make use of algorithms that can search or align biological sequences, for example the BLAST algorithm.
-Week 2 covers sequence alignment and search in greater detail.
-For now, it is sufficient to know that these algorithms can quickly search very large collections of biological sequences to identify sequences that look similar (what we mean _exactly_ by 'similar' is also part of Week 2).
+[Week 2](week2) covers sequence alignment and search in greater detail.
+For now, it is sufficient to know that these algorithms can quickly search very large collections of biological sequences to identify sequences that look similar (what we mean _exactly_ by 'similar' is also part of [week 2](week2)).
 :::

 ### Repeat masking

 Repeat masking involves the identification and masking (hiding) of repetitive sequences within a genome.
 It is an essential first step in annotating most genomes because repetitive sequences can pose significant challenges in genome annotation.
 Masking repeats generally improves:

-- Accuracy: Repetitive elements can be mistakenly annotated as genes or other functional elements, leading to inaccurate predictions and interpretations of the genome.
+- Accuracy: repetitive elements can be mistakenly annotated as genes or other functional elements, leading to inaccurate predictions and interpretations of the genome.
-- Computational Efficiency: Identifying and processing repetitive sequences can be computationally intensive.
+- Computational efficiency: identifying and processing repetitive sequences can be computationally intensive.
 However, masking these repetitive regions reduces the computation time of all downstream analyses.
-- Biological Relevance: Repetitive sequences are usually not involved in the coding of proteins of interest.
+- Biological relevance: repetitive sequences are usually not involved in the coding of proteins of interest.
 Therefore, focusing on non-repetitive regions is a smart choice in understanding the genes and regulatory elements that drive biological processes.

 Most repeat masking workflows work by first compiling (or using a precompiled) 'repeat library': a collection of known repetitive elements that have previously been characterized.
 Subsequently, the genome to be annotated is compared against this repeat library using various computational algorithms, such as BLAST or RepeatMasker.
 When a match is found, the corresponding region in the genome is 'masked' or annotated as a repetitive element.
 This means that these regions are excluded from further analysis or labeled as repetitive.

 ### Gene prediction

 The process of finding protein coding genes differs between prokaryotic and eukaryotic genomes.
 In both cases the aim is to find open reading frames (ORFs): contiguous stretches of DNA that encode proteins.
 However, since RNA splicing ({numref}`splicing`) is almost absent in prokaryotic genomes, prokaryotic ORFs can be found directly in the genomic DNA.
 As a result, simply enumerating all possible ORFs in a genome is a common step in prokaryotic genome annotation.
 In contrast, ORFs in eukaryotic genomes are found on _mature_ mRNAs.
 As such, all eukaryotic gene prediction methods take splicing into account, thereby greatly increasing their computational complexity.
 Both prokaryotic and eukaryotic gene prediction typically can be classified as either evidence based prediction or ab initio prediction.
-%#% The abbreviation ORFs was used in this section but not previously attributed to unabbreviated word.

 #### Evidence based prediction

 This data-driven approach uses existing and newly generated data to get hints on what regions of a genome encode genes.
 Depending on the type of data, these predictions have more or less predictive power.
 Some commonly used evidence types are: